PraxisApocalyptica/jamie/README.md

-# Jamie: The Robotic Friend Project
+# Jamie: The Robotic Companion

 This repository contains the code and documentation for Jamie, a mobile robotic companion designed for interaction, perception, and manipulation in a home environment.
 Named after my pet, Jamie aims to be a friendly assistant.